This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The pneumococcal vaccine

 is an injection given to protect you from pneumococcal disease.
 Pneumococcal disease is an infection caused by pneumococcal bacteria.
 The infection may cause pneumonia or an ear infection.
 Pneumococcal disease is spread from person to person through coughing and sneezing.
-You may be given the pneumococcal conjugate vaccine (PCV) or the pneumococcal polysaccharide vaccine (PPSV).
+The vaccine comes in 2 forms, called pneumococcal conjugate vaccine (PCV) and pneumococcal polysaccharide vaccine (PPSV).

 Who should get the pneumococcal vaccine:

-- Adults aged 65 years or older usually receive 2 doses of pneumococcal vaccine 6 to 12 months apart.
+- Adults aged 65 years or older may only need 1 dose.
+Another dose of either vaccine may be given, if they are at least 1 year apart.
 Your healthcare provider will tell you if you need more vaccine doses and when to get them.

-- Adults aged 19 to 64 at high risk for pneumococcal disease may need one or more vaccine doses.
+- Adults aged 19 to 64 at high risk for pneumococcal disease will need 1 or more doses of the vaccine.
 If you are Native Alaskan or American Indian, ask your healthcare provider if you need the vaccine.
 Any of the following can increase your risk for pneumococcal disease:

 - A damaged or removed spleen, or sickle cell disease

-- A weak immune system caused by conditions such as HIV, cancer, or kidney failure
+- A weak immune system, HIV, cancer, kidney failure, or an organ transplant

 - Living in a nursing home or long-term care facility